Pham-dev/hls-blueprint-release/README.md

 ### F4P Launch Flex Blueprint

-- Run ngrok from your local machine substituting `your-ngrok-domain-name` with your own (e.g., `ssepac.ngrok.io`)
+- Open a new terminal window and run ngrok from your local machine substituting `your-ngrok-domain-name` with your own (e.g., `ssepac.ngrok.io`)
 ```shell
 ngrok http --region=us --hostname=your-ngrok-domain-name 80